1. Phosphoric acid is a clear, colorless, odorless liquid with a syrupy consistency.

 3. Due to the use of phosphoric acid, cola is a actually more acidic than lemon juice or vinegar!
 The vast amount of sugar acts to mask and balance the acidity.

 4. Phosphoric acid also goes by E338, orthophosphoric acid, and phosphoric(V) acid.

 5. Food-grade phosphoric acid is a mass-produced chemical, available cheaply and in large quantities.

 6. Phosphoric acid is commonly used for rust removal.

 7. Phosphorus-containing substances occur naturally (0.1%-0.5%) in foods such as milk, meat, poultry, fish, nuts, and egg yolks.

 8. Phosphoric acid has been linked to lower bone density in some epidemiological studies, including a discussion in the American Journal of Clinical Nutrition.

-9. Opposing studies showed the opposite – that *low* intake of phosphorus leads to lower bone density.
+9. Other studies showed the opposite – that *low* intake of phosphorus leads to lower bone density.
 Guess who funded the studies?
 PepsiCo.